-Among her clients are some of the world’s largest pharmaceutical companies: Pfizer, Abbvie, Merck, Novartis, Johnson & Johnson, alongside BMS, Boringer-Ingleheim, and others.
-She has also worked with technological giants, such as NantHealth and Samsung, and with numerous startups, such as Healarium, Glucome, Wisdo (whom she mentored when they were at the Microsoft Ventures accelerator), Telesofia, as well as with many more companies, including health advertisers and PR companies.
+Among my clients are some of the world’s largest pharmaceutical companies: Pfizer, Abbvie, Merck, Novartis, Johnson & Johnson, alongside BMS, Boringer-Ingleheim, and many others.
+I have also worked with technological giants, such as NantHealth and Samsung, and with numerous startups, such as Healarium, Glucome, Wisdo (whom I mentored when they were at the Microsoft Ventures accelerator), Telesofia, as well as with many more companies, including health advertisers and PR companies.

-Her academic credibility (over 60 academic papers on medical decision-making and related topics) allows her to work directly with physicians.
-Accordingly, she has, for example, led advisory boards on the introduction of new drugs, and spoken at medical meetings on topics such as adherence to medication and how it’s affected by regimen.
+As the author of over over 70 academic papers on medical decision-making and related topics, and as a visiting researcher at the University of Cambridge, I have the credentials to work directly with high-powered physicians.
+I have, for example, led advisory boards on the introduction of new drugs, and spoken at medical meetings on topics such as adherence to medication.